All films screened for public exhibition are by law classified by the Australian Classification Board.

 New Zealand's censorship system was established by the Films, Videos, and Publications Classification Act 1993.
 The censorship system is designed to protect the New Zealand public from material that is likely to be harmful, or injurious to the public good.
 The Act defines what is considered harmful, and establishes criteria for rating, classifying and labelling films and other publications.

-For more information, visit the Office of Film & Literature Classification website.
+For more information, please visit the relevant website.